 To do the massage, place 2 or 3 fingers over the scar and gently move the skin in all directions.
-Pick up your fingers and move them 1 or 2 inches (2.5 to 5 centimeters) in each direction in the area of the scar, and repeat the massage.
+Then, pick up your fingers and move them 1 or 2 inches (2.5 to 5 centimeters) in each direction in the area of the scar, and repeat the massage.
 Don’t squeeze your breast tissue.

 Do this massage once a day for 5 to 10 minutes.Back to top

 After your surgery, you may have some swelling or puffiness in your hand or arm on your affected side.
 This is normal and will usually go away on its own.